 - Entire net earnings of an LLC pass through to owners in the form of self-employment income subject to 15.3 percent SECA tax (self-employment tax for Social Security and Medicare)

-For tax purposes, by default, an LLC with one member is disregarded as an entity.
-Or, in other words, is treated as a sole proprietorship.
+For tax purposes, by default, an LLC with one member (owner) is disregarded as an entity.
+Or, in other words, a single-member LLC is treated as a sole proprietorship.
 By default, LLCs with more than one member are treated as partnerships and taxed under Subchapter K of the Internal Revenue Code.

 If you think you can benefit from the combined features of using an LLC to own and operate your small business and then having it be taxed like an S corporation, the possibility exists to establish your business as an LLC, but then make the election to have it treated as an S corporation by the IRS for tax purposes.
 You'll have to make the special election with the IRS using Form 2553.
 Here are some things to remember:

 - From a legal standpoint, your enterprise will be an LLC rather than a corporation.
-Therefore, you will have the benefit of ease of administration—fewer formal meetings and record-keeping requirements.
-I can hear your sigh of relief!
+Therefore, you will have the benefit of ease of administration — fewer formal meetings and record-keeping requirements.

 - The business entity can pay wages and salaries to you or to other owners.
 This amount will be subject to FICA tax and other withholding requirements.
 But then, it can distribute the remaining net earnings to you and the other owners as passive dividend income, not subject to SECA tax.